apache/cordova-blackberry/README.md

 Getting Started
 ===============

-Several guides are available on the [Cordova Wiki](http://wiki.phonegap.com) and on the [Cordova Documentation site](http://docs.cordova.io/) (Getting Started Guides - on the left side near the bottom) to help you get started developing for the cordova-blackberry-webworks platform.
+Several guides are available on the [Cordova Documentation site](http://docs.cordova.io/) (Getting Started Guides - on the left side near the bottom) to help you get started developing for the cordova-blackberry-webworks platform.
 This guide will help you install and configure the BlackBerry WebWorks development environment, and the cordova-blackberry-webworks platform.
 It will also step you through the process of creating a Cordova project.

 [Getting Started with Cordova BlackBerry WebWorks](http://docs.cordova.io/guide_getting-started_blackberry_index.md.html)